dulldesk/dulldesk.github.io/about.md

 Sometimes I code; check out some of my [projects](/work/)!

 Some of the languages and tools I am comfortable with are:
-- Python, JavaScript & node.js, Java, PHP, C
+- Python, JavaScript / TypeScript / Node.js, Java, PHP, C
 - Django, React, Express, Flask, Jekyll, Sass, jQuery
 - Git, Docker, SQL, Anaconda, LaTeX
 - PowerShell for personal system scripts (+ some bash)